 New services personalized to your DNA from companies such LifeDNA, HomeDNA and Arivale Powered by Helix, are taking personalization into the future.

-This is our second feature focusing on a service called LifeDNAoffering skincare products personally selected for you based on your DNA.
+This is my second feature focusing on a service called LifeDNAoffering skincare products personally selected for you based on your DNA.

 A final feature will focus on a DNA-related diet and health service, Arrivale by Helix